hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/writings_prose_and_poems/451_historical_evolution_of_india.md

 joining the religion of the conquerors — which brought in its train social and spiritual equality for all.

-The friars of the orders founded by Râmânanda, Kabir, Dâdu, Chaitanya, or Nânak were all agreed in preaching the equality of man, however differing from each other in philosophy.
+The friars of the orders founded by Rāmānanda, Kabir, Dādu, Chaitanya, or Nānak were all agreed in preaching the equality of man, however differing from each other in philosophy.
 Their energy was for the most part spent in checking the rapid conquest of Islam among the masses, and they had very little left to give birth to new thoughts and aspirations.